Table of Contents

 - Stereoisomers (same molecular formula, same bonding pattern, different spatial arrangement)

-- Configurational isomers (same bonding pattern, different arrangement of the substituents around a center)
+- Configurational isomers (same bonding pattern, a different arrangement of the substituents around a center)

-- Cis/trans isomers (they cannot be converted into each other via rotation of the substituents but rather face each other (trans) or are on the same side (cis) – often the case in double bonds)
+- Cis/trans isomers (cannot be converted into each other via rotation of the substituents but rather face each other (trans) or they are on the same side (cis), which is often the case in double bonds)

-- Chirality (C atom is asymmetrically substituted—from the Greek word for hand “cheir”) is the geometric property displayed by any object which is non-superimposable on its mirror image
+- Chirality (C atom is asymmetrically substituted—from the Greek word for hand (‘cheir’), chirality is the geometric property displayed by any object that is not superimposable on its mirror image)

 - Diastereomers (not (entirely) mirror-image molecules)

-The last most important sugar for the body is the fructose, which differs from glucose remove, as its carbonyl group is attached to the second carbon atom, making it a ketose.
-As a ring form, fructose forms a furanose – in contrast to the other three hexoses which form a pyranose.
+The final most important carbohydrate for the body is fructose, which differs from glucose remove, because its carbonyl group is attached to the second carbon atom, making it a ketose.
+As a ring form, fructose forms a furanose, in contrast to the other three hexoses, which form a pyranose.

 The ring formation creating a pyranose in aldoses is generated through a reaction between the functioning aldehyde group at C1 and the OH group at C5.
 The molecule thus formed is also called hemiacetal.
-The hereby newly created carboxyl group in the new chiral center is highly reactive; as it lends the sugar its reducing capabilities; it even has its own name: glycosidic OH group.
+The newly created carboxyl group in the new chiral center is highly reactive because it lends the carbohydrate its reducing capabilities—it even has its own name: the glycosidic OH group.

-A hemiketal (i.e., fructose) is created when the keto group at C2 of a ketose reacts with the hydroxyl group at C5 thereby forming a pyranose instead of a furanose.
+Hemiketal (i.e. fructose) is created when the keto group at C2 of a ketose reacts with the hydroxyl group at C5, thereby forming a pyranose instead of a furanose.

-Pyranoses or furanoses are mostly written using the Haworth formula, meaning another nomenclature rule is added which is, however, just as simple as the D-/L- nomenclature.
+Pyranoses or furanoses are mostly written using the Haworth formula, meaning another nomenclature rule is added.
+This is, however, just as simple as the D-/L- nomenclature.

-When the OH group is the first C atom from the bottom, it is a α-molecule; if it is at the top, it is a β-molecule.
+When the OH group is the first C atom from the bottom, it is an α-molecule; if it is at the top, it is a β-molecule.

-For the process of converting the sugar from the Fischer projection to the Haworth formula and vice versa, the “FLOH”-rule is helpful which states: “What’s left at Fischer’s is at the top at Haworth’s.”
+For the process of converting the carbohydrate from the Fischer projection to the Haworth formula and vice versa, the ‘FLOH’ rule is helpful: ‘What’s left at Fischer’s is at the top at Haworth’s.’

-α- and β-glucoses are anomers and can be converted into each other via the open-chain form.
-As, however, the OH groups in α-glucose at the C1 and C2- atom are closer together than in β-glucose and nature ensures that conditions are as low energy as possible, the balance shifts to the side of β-glucose.
+α- and β-glucose are anomers and can be converted into each other via the open-chain form.
+However, because the OH groups in α-glucose at the C1 and C2 atoms are closer together than in β-glucose and nature ensures that conditions are as low energy as possible, the balance shifts to the side of β-glucose.

-In the chair conformation, the cis/trans isomerisms, as well as the spatial structure of molecules, are best recognized.
+In the chair conformation, the cis/trans isomerism, as well as the spatial structure of molecules, are best recognized.

-Thereby, the question is frequently asked which OH groups are in axial, and which are in equatorial position.
+Thereby, the question frequently asked is which OH groups are in the axial position and which are in the equatorial position.
 Here, the hydroxy groups are positioned equatorially.
-An axial position can always be recognized by the vertical binding line (in this case hydrogen atoms).
+An axial position can always be recognized by the vertical binding line (in this case, hydrogen atoms).